 There has been considerable construction at the intersection of Highway 22 and Highway 1A in Cochrane.

-Please allow some extra time to travel to the Baptist Seminary and do not use google maps as instructions may be misleading.
+Please allow some extra time to travel to the Baptist Seminary (allow 15 - 20 min from highway intersections) and do not use google maps as instructions may be misleading.

 It is recommended that you travel north on Highway 22, turn west onto Cochrane Lakes Road, turn south on Range Road 43